+I love chicken wings, and this recipe is one of my favorite recipes to make.
 Teriyaki chicken wings combine two of my very favorite foods – crispy baked chicken wings and flavorful teriyaki sauce.

-The combination of the fatty, crispy-skinned chicken wings and the savory-sweet sauce is amazing.
+The combination of the fatty, crispy-skinned wings and the savory-sweet sauce is amazing.
 And since my entire family loves this dish, I make it quite often.

 The ingredients you’ll need

 You’ll only need a few simple ingredients to make this tasty recipe.
 The exact measurements are included in the recipe card below.
 Here’s an overview of what you’ll need:

 - Avocado oil spray: A healthy neutral-tasting oil.

 - Kosher salt and black pepper: If using fine salt, you should reduce the amount you use.
 A teaspoon of kosher salt weighs less than a teaspoon of regular salt.

 Light soy sauce (or a gluten-free alternative)